 - Culture – Your leadership drives culture.
 Be intentional and document what the culture is that you want for your organization.
 Measure anonymously where you are on that journey.
 Pick key areas to affect change and be intentional to address root issues.

 - Growth – Create paths for professional growth opportunities.
 It’s not just about the money.
-Give more responsibility, accountability, opportunity to try a new direction.
+Give more responsibility, accountability, and opportunity to try a new direction.
 Give it a fresh title if it makes sense.
 Good people want usually want to be on a progressive path.
 Give it to them.

 - Compensation – Nonprofits are notorious for paying below market for roles.
 Yes, we want people who are passionate about our causes.
 But our staff have bills, student loans, spouses, children, pets, and elderly parents.
 They want to be able to take vacations and buy a special gift for others.
-Think about salaries, retirement plans, insurance, PTO buckets, tuition reimbursement.
+Think about salaries, retirement plans, insurance, PTO buckets, and tuition reimbursement.
 Let’s don’t be stingy.
 Great people move our organizations forward in huge ways.
 Keep them around.

 What do I do?